-Foran Mining Corporation (TSXV:FOM) is a Canadian exploration and development company with copper and zinc projects in the Hanson Lake volcanogenic massive sulphide (VMS) camp in mining-friendly Saskatchewan.
-According to the Fraser Institute’s Annual Survey of Mining, Saskatchewan was named the top mining jurisdiction in Canada and second globally.
-An emerging zinc-copper base metal district, the Hanson Lake area displays similar VMS structures to those found in the better-known Flin Flon and Snow Lake regions.
+Foran Mining Corporation (TSXV:FOM) is a Canadian exploration and development company with zinc and copper projects in the Hanson Lake volcanogenic massive sulphide (VMS) district in mining-friendly Saskatchewan.
+According to the Fraser Institute’s Annual Survey of Mining for 2017, Saskatchewan was named the top mining jurisdiction in Canada and second globally.
+An emerging zinc-copper base metal district, the Hanson Lake area displays similar geological characteristics to those found in the better-known Flin Flon and Snow Lake regions.

 Zinc and copper have experienced increased demand from the rapidly growing automobile and electronics industries.
 These base metals are both anti-corrosive, which makes them ideal for a variety of materials, such as electrical wiring and galvanizing.
-The supplies of zinc and copper are becoming limited due to the demand for both materials, which are used in electric vehicles, renewable energy sources and related infrastructure, along with issues in top zinc and copper jurisdictions such as China and Indonesia.
+The supplies of zinc and copper are becoming limited due to the demand for both materials, which are used in electric vehicles, renewable energy sources and related infrastructure, along with continuing issues in top zinc and copper producing jurisdictions such as China and Indonesia, as noted below.

-Zinc’s depleted supply is in part due to China’s green initiatives and crackdown on mining practices in 2006.
-In August 2017, eight Chinese provinces were shut down or suspended and more than 11 percent of China’s mined zinc output was lost.
+Zinc’s depleted supply is due in part to China’s green initiatives and crackdown on mining practices that commenced in 2006.
+In August 2017, environmental inspectors in eight Chinese provinces shut down or suspended over 26 mines, and more than 11% of China’s mined zinc output was lost.
 Meanwhile, the copper supply chain is also facing challenges as Freeport-McMoRan Inc. (NYSE:FCX) recently announced that production at its Indonesian Grasberg mine would be more than halved next year as it transitions to underground operations.
 This will cut approximately 300,000 tonnes from the world’s supply, potentially speeding up an expected deficit.

 Foran’s properties are located west of Flin Flon, Manitoba in mining-friendly Saskatchewan.
-Their flagship McIlvenna Bay deposit boasts a 2013 mineral resource with an indicated resource of 13.9 million tonnes grading 1.96 percent copper equivalent and 13.19 percent zinc equivalent and an inferred resource of 11.3 million tonnes grading 2.01 percent copper equivalent and 13.52 percent zinc equivalent.
+Its flagship McIlvenna Bay deposit boasts a 2013 mineral resource with an indicated resource of 13.9 million tonnes grading 1.96% copper equivalent and 13.19% zinc equivalent and an inferred resource of 11.3 million tonnes grading 2.01% copper equivalent and 13.52% zinc equivalent.

 Foran completed a preliminary economic assessment (PEA) on McIlvenna Bay in 2014.
-The PEA concluded that McIlvenna Bay could generate an after-tax NPV (seven percent) of $263 million and an after-tax internal rate of return (IRR) of 19 percent.
-The company expects the mine to pay back their initial capital cost of $249 million in 4.1 years and projects a mine life of 14 years.
+The PEA concluded that McIlvenna Bay could generate an after-tax NPV7% of $263 million and an after-tax internal rate of return (IRR) of 19%.
+Under this scenario, the company expects the mine to pay back its initial capital cost of $249 million in 4.1 years and projects a mine life of 14 years.
 The company is working towards completing an updated mineral resource for the deposit in the fall of 2018 and expects to complete a feasibility study in mid-2019, in cooperation with Glencore Canada Corporation.

 Foran’s Bigstone property also hosts a historic mineral resource that was completed by Cameco Corp.
 (TSX:CCO) in 1990.
-The resource outlines an estimated 3.75 million tonnes that graded 2.03 percent copper and 0.33 g/t silver for copper and an estimated 0.53 million tonnes that graded 9.62 percent zinc and 15.9 g/t silver in zinc-rich massive sulphides.
-Foran is not treating the historic resource as current.
+The resource outlines an estimated 3.75 million tonnes grading 2.03% copper and 0.33 g/t silver and an additional 0.53 million tonnes grading 9.62% zinc and 15.9 g/t silver in zinc-rich massive sulphides.
+Foran is not treating the historic resource as NI 43-101 compliant.

-Finally, Foran’s fourth property is Hanson Lake.
-The property has a number of potential exploration targets that require further work.
-Currently, the company is in the process of reinterpreting the results of their 2017 VTEM survey with the goal of generating new drill targets.
+Finally, Foran’s fourth property is Hanson.
+The Hanson property has a number of potential exploration targets that require further work.
+Currently, the company is in the process of reinterpreting the results of their 2011 VTEM survey with the goal of generating new drill targets.

-Major shareholder Pierre Lassonde, chairman of Franco-Nevada, holds 11.8 percent of Foran’s shares.
-Lassonde has held various roles in senior management for companies such as Newmont Mining Corporation (NYSE:NEM), Euro-Nevada Mining Corporation Ltd. and New Gold Inc. (TSX:NGD).
-He has also been inducted into the Canadian Mining Hall of Fame in 2013.
-In addition to Lassonde’s stake in the company, Foran’s management team notably holds 16 percent of the company’s shares.
+Major shareholder Pierre Lassonde, Chairman of Franco-Nevada, holds 11.5% of Foran’s issued and outstanding shares.
+Mr. Lassonde has held various roles in senior management for companies such as Newmont Mining Corporation (NYSE:NEM), Euro-Nevada Mining Corporation Ltd. and New Gold Inc. (TSX:NGD).
+He was inducted into the Canadian Mining Hall of Fame in 2013.
+In addition to Mr. Lassonde’s stake in the company, Foran’s management team notably holds approximately 16% of the company’s shares.

-- Projects are located in the Fraser Institute’s top mining jurisdiction of Saskatchewan.
+- Projects are located in Saskatchewan, the Fraser Institute’s top ranked mining jurisdiction in Canada.

-- Foran ground overlies VMS deposits and structures similar to those found in Flin Flon and Snow Lake, Manitoba.
+- Foran ground overlies known VMS deposits and occurrences with similar characteristics to those found in Flin Flon and Snow Lake, Manitoba.

-- McIlvenna Bay deposit hosts an indicated resource of 13.9 million tonnes grading 1.96 percent copper equivalent and 13.19 percent zinc equivalent and an inferred resource of 11.3 million tonnes at 2.01 percent copper equivalent and 13.52 percent zinc equivalent.
+- McIlvenna Bay deposit hosts an indicated resource of 13.9 million tonnes grading 1.96% copper equivalent and 13.19% zinc equivalent and an inferred resource of 11.3 million tonnes grading 2.01% copper equivalent and 13.52% zinc equivalent.

-- McIlvenna Bay’s PEA reported after-tax NPV (seven percent) of $263 million; after-tax IRR of 19 percent; initial capital cost of $249 million, including a 20 percent contingency.
+- McIlvenna Bay’s PEA reported an after-tax NPV7% of $263 million; an after-tax IRR of 19%; and an initial capital cost of $249 million, including a 20% contingency.

 - Updated mineral resource estimate and feasibility study for McIlvenna Bay being prepared in cooperation with Glencore Canada Corporation.